EcoBlock-Network/eco_weave/README.md

 ---

 ### 4. **Validate a Transaction's Signature**
-Verifies the signature of a transaction using a public key (`VerifyingKey`).
+Verify the authenticity of a transaction using a public key.

 **Example:**
 ```rust